 2019 Federal Budget: unpacking the economics and politics for Queensland and Australia – Brisbane

-Set to take place a week after the federal budget (and on the cusp of a federal election), this State of Affairs event will ask what does it all mean?
+Taking place a week after the federal budget (and on the cusp of a federal election), this State of Affairs event asked what does it all mean?
 Will the budget finally get to surplus and does it matter?
 What will be the longer-term economic implications for Queensland and the nation?
 And what impact might it have on the imminent federal election?
-Join our panel of experts to hear their analysis and insights.
+Our panel of experts shared their analysis and insights.

 Sarah Amos is a Director in PricewaterhouseCoopers Australia’s Economics and Policy group in Brisbane.
 As an economist and public policy specialist, Sarah’s expertise is in government and public policy strategy, and she has spent over 15 years working in and for governments at all levels to drive better outcomes in a range of public policy areas that directly impact on the lives of Australians.
 Sarah was the lead author for a range of thought leadership pieces developed by PwC regarding the opportunity for tax reform in Australia, including Protecting our prosperity:How do we fix a tax system? andWhy we need to talk about tax.
 She also developed PwC’s submission to the Australian Government’s Tax Discussion Paper, Re: Think, Better tax system, Better Australiaand she continues to actively contribute to this area of policy through engagement with governments and industry more broadly.